pete13232/frontend-mentor-challenges/README.md

 # Overview

-Welcome to my personal portfolio of solutions for Frontend Mentor challenges!
-This repository serves as a centralized showcase of my progress and practical skills in building responsive and interactive user interfaces using various frontend technologies.

-My journey with Frontend Mentor allows me to continuously learn and apply best practices in modern web development, focusing on pixel-perfect designs, semantic HTML, accessible CSS, JavaScript ES6 and React.
+Welcome!
+This repository showcases my personal solutions to Frontend Mentor challenges.
+Each project reflects my hands-on practice with HTML, CSS, JavaScript (ES6), and React, focusing on responsive design, accessibility, and reusable components.

+Working through these challenges helps me strengthen my frontend skills and apply real-world best practices.
-**Please note:** This README serves as a temporary showcase of my Frontend Mentor challenges.
-I am currently working on building a dedicated personal portfolio website where all my projects and learning journey will be comprehensively presented.
-Stay tuned!
+I'm currently building a dedicated portfolio website to present these projects more comprehensively — stay tuned!

 ---